 Karl Hallding is a senior research fellow at Stockholm Environment Institute (SEI) where he is a research leader on the global research directorate.
 His research deals with the transformation of the energy system, with a specific analysis on how energy and climate policies affect this transformation.

 Dennis Tänzler is Director of International Climate Policy at adelphi.
 His research focuses on climate and energy policies as well as on peace and conflict studies.
 In Mistra Geopolitics, he works on geopolitics of decarbonization.

 Telephone:+49 (30) 8900068-20

-Mistra Geopolitics is a research programme that examines the dynamics of geopolitics, human security and environmental change.
-Mistra Geopolitics brings together a strong interdisciplinary research team consisting of eight partners:
+Mistra Geopolitics is a research programme that examines the dynamics of geopolitics, human security and environmental change, funded by Mistra.
+The programme brings together a strong interdisciplinary research team consisting of eight partners: